 Are There Other Factors That Can Increase the Risk of Hepatotoxicity?

 The following factors may increase the risk of hepatotoxicity due to HIV medicines:

 What Are the Symptoms of Hepatotoxicity?

 Symptoms of hepatotoxicity include the following:

 If you are taking HIV medicines and have any of these symptoms, contact your health care provider immediately.
 However, do NOT cut down on, skip, or stop taking your HIV medicines unless your health care provider tells you to.

 How Is Hepatotoxicity Detected?

-Once treatment with HIV medicines begins, LFTs are done to monitor for signs of hepatotoxicity.
+Once treatment with HIV medicines begins, health care providers use LFTs to monitor for signs of hepatotoxicity.